“Fun in the sun for everyone”

 Yes!
 Hillcrest Village Soccer offers opportunities for students to fulfill their volunteer commitments by serving as assistant coaches on teams and helping out at special events.
 The Club depends on volunteers for many of the key activities.
 If you are interested in participating, please e-mail us.

-The Under 5 and Under 6 groups plays “small sided” soccer.
+The Under 6 group plays “small sided” soccer.
 They play across half of the field using small portable nets.
 Coaches are allowed on the field to help out until the first week of August.
 Emphasis is on fun and learning very basic soccer skills.

 How can I become a team sponsor?